exercism/rust/concepts/collect/about.md

 The double colons and outer angle brackets (i.e. `::<_>`) are known as the `turbofish`.
 In this case the turbofish is noisier syntax than we need.
-By specifying the type on the binding itself the `collect` can infer what collection it should create without the syntactical noise.
+By specifying the type on the binding itself the `collect` can infer what collection it should create with less syntactical noise.

 ```rust
     let rev_chars: Vec<char> = "Hello, World!".chars().rev().collect();